carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - `field` functions provide a convenient row parser, however the result is not very semantically-meaningful.

-- I could write an query in a quasiquote and not know that anything is wrong until I run it.
+- I could write a query in a quasiquote and not know that anything is wrong until I run it.

 - I have no guarantee that I'm typing a type-safe query (i.e. The `getDate` from `Todo` could be a `String`, and my program would compile, but it would not crash until I run it, since the field in the table is defined as a `date`.
-This is also a problem when refactoring my database.
+This is also a problem when refactoring my database).

 ---